prateekgera1987/etcd-monitor/README.md

 This small tool can be used to monitor the health status pf etcd instance.
 It can periodically check the the `/health` endpoint and push results to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) metrics.

-We use this tool to monitor the number of healthy etcd instances within etcd cluster.
+We use this tool to monitor the number of unhealthy etcd instances within etcd cluster.

 ## Usage